Our real Christmas trees are sustainably sourced from Scottish plantations

 Did you know?

-Of course, there may be many factors that mean an artificial tree suits your family better, but here are some of the environmental reasons to go for a real one from B&Q:
+Here are some of the environmental reasons to go for a real tree from B&Q:

-Our cut Nordmann Fir Christmas trees are sourced from Aberdeen, Scotland – as are our pot grown trees.
-This accounts for about 90% of the trees we sell in our stores.
-The remaining 10% are sourced from Europe.
+The majority of our Nordmann Fir Christmas trees are sourced from Aberdeen, Scotland – as are our pot grown trees.
+The rest of our live trees are sourced from Europe.

 - The plantations we source from adhere to Global GAP, a standard that covers the safe use of chemicals and responsible working conditions.
 The plantations also provide habitats for nature.

-- We don’t throw away any ‘wonky’ trees or ones that are lacking branches – they are kept in the plantation another year and nurtured to ensure they look beautiful for next year.
+- No tree goes to waste.
+If a tree isn’t quite ready (we call these ‘naughty trees’) it is kept in the plantation another year and nurtured to ensure they look beautiful for next year.

 - Your tree can be recycled after Christmas.
 Your local authority will be able to advise you on how to do this, and many will collect from your home.
 Your tree may end up as mulch or being composted.